Wants to Meet Up

 What I Can Share with Hosts

 I am not sure why they have this section.
-I hope you can figure it out from the rest of my profile.
+I am sure you can figure it out from the rest of my profile.

 Countries I’ve Visited

-Australia, Austria, Belgium, Cambodia, China, Colombia, Czech Republic, Denmark, England, Finland, France, Germany, Iceland, India, Indonesia, Italy, Malaysia, Netherlands, Norway, Philippines, Poland, Portugal, Scotland, Singapore, South Korea, Spain, Sweden, Thailand
+Australia, Austria, Belgium, Cambodia, China, Colombia, Czech Republic, Denmark, England, Finland, France, Germany, Hong Kong, Iceland, India, Indonesia, Italy, Malaysia, Netherlands, Norway, Philippines, Poland, Portugal, Scotland, Singapore, South Korea, Spain, Sweden, Thailand, Vatican City State

 Countries I’ve Lived In